 Take Home Message

-I could go on and on with different examples like why fruit is fattening, but I think you get the message.
-You have permission to eat any food you want.
-Do so mindfully and in moderation and you'll be healthy.
+Give yourself permission to eat any food you want.
+But eat them mindfully and in moderation and you'll be healthy.

 Eating well is about more than just nutrients - It's about your relationship with food.